This video post is about what not to share on your online profile.

 Personal Information

-Other than the basic profile information, I'd keep your life pretty vague if you don't want to be found by others you may know in another sphere of your life.
-Leave relationship, family and work details out of profiles.
-Never share information about your children.
+Other than the basic profile information, I'd keep your life vague if you want to avoid being found by others you may know in another sphere of your life.
+Leave relationship, family, and work details out of profiles.
+Keep information about your children private.

 Think about it this way, put on your profile only what you wouldn't have a problem telling someone face to face that you don't know.
-Because you know, that's just it.
-Strangers are reading your profile and looking at those pictures before they know you... really know you.
+Strangers read your profile and look at those pictures before they know you.

-Sure it sounds counter productive for a dating site, but protecting yourself should come first.
-Besides, emails and site mailing systems are slightly safer for sharing a bit more about yourself.
-Granted, these too can be abused, so be careful.
+It sounds counterproductive for a dating site, but protecting yourself should come first.
+Besides, emails and site mailing systems are safer for sharing more about yourself.
+Granted, these, too, can be abused, so be careful.

-Let me tell you; I have no job outside the home, no friends or tech-saavy family that do not know and have nothing to lose if someone sees me or learns about me.
+Let me tell you; I have no job outside the home, no friends or tech-savvy family that do not know, and I have nothing to lose if someone sees me or learns about me.
 I'm a unique case.
-I'm not saying that some of you aren't either.
-I've given all of my profiles a look over and am happy with what is shared.
+I'm not saying that some of you aren't, either.
+I've reviewed all my profiles and am happy with what is shared.
 That's all that matters.

 How Much Information Is Too Much?